 Data Security for Everyone

-When it’s nobody’s job, it needs to be really easy to secure your slice of the data.
-It can’t be cumbersome, it can’t be expensive, it can’t be slow.
-Data security has to be just as easy as putting on a seat belt.
+When it’s nobody’s job, securing your slice of the data must be easy.
+It can’t be cumbersome, it can’t be expensive, and it can’t be slow.
+Data security has to be as easy as putting on a seat belt.